Looking for a rich and hearty keto soup? Well, my keto tomato bacon cheddar soup fits that need perfectly.

 - Continue to cook and stir allowing the cheese to melt completely and thicken the soup, about 10 more minutes.

-- Once the soup is done, serve into bowls and garnish with a dollop of sour cream, top this with cheddar cheese and bacon.
+- Once the soup is done, serve into bowls and garnish with a dollop of sour cream, top this with cheddar cheese, bacon, and sprinkle of red pepper flakes.